 Update: Don’t Breathe is currently unavailable on Netflix Singapore.
 Use VPN to access Netflix Canada or Australia to watch the show, or catch the sequel Don’t Breathe 2 instead.

 This is a series for those who want a very good scare – the kind that keeps you up at night and plagues your nightmares long after you’re done watching it.
 You can sense the pervading doom right from the iconic opening scene and it stays with you almost every second.

 For some context, it’s about a woman whose best-selling books inspired by her nightmares are coming to life.
 The basis sounds simple enough, like a twisted Bedtime Stories, but the production makes it purely eerie and sinister.

 Usually, when a family moves out of a haunted house, that alone solves all their ghostly problems.
 But in the case of this family from Hill House, their nightmarish experiences follow them well into adulthood and explodes into full-blown family drama when they’re forced to reunite after one of the siblings commits suicide.

 The siblings are a configuration of a recovering junkie, an insensitive writer, a psychic alcoholic, and an owner of a mortuary.
 So while every episode has its own handful of jump scares, you won’t be able to help but to press “Next Episode” to find out what happens next with the dysfunctional family.

 Recommended for: Those who want a good story, those who want a happy ending

 Trigger warnings: Suicide, alcohol, drugs, violence

 Admittedly, the horror genre has a questionable reputation – who deliberately sets themselves up to get scared right?
-But even non-horror buffs can enjoy one or two of these Netflix horror movies and series with the right company.
+But even non-horror buffs can enjoy these Netflix horror movies and series with the right company.
 So hit up your friends and have a Netflix Party sesh before you can’t anymore.